• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Academic Staff Union of Universities (ASUU), on Wednesday, mocked President Muhammadu Buhari over his enough is enough comment and description of ongoing five-month-old strike as inimical to future generation of Nigerians.
+The Academic Staff Union of Universities (ASUU), on Wednesday, mocked President Muhammadu Buhari over his enough is enough comment and description of the ongoing five-month-old strike as inimical to future generations of Nigerians.

-The union claimed the president’s statement was not only comical but a clear sign of leadership failure claiming the Federal Government had reduced public universities to glorified secondary schools.
+The union claimed the president’s statement was not only comical but also a clear sign of leadership failure, arguing the federal government had reduced public universities to glorified secondary schools.

-ASUU accused the Buhari’s administration of constantly resorting to window-dressing and buck-passing saying the inability to rise up to occasion and resolve issues was affecting the country, particularly the education sector.
+ASUU accused Buhari’s administration of constantly resorting to window-dressing and buck-passing, saying the inability to rise up to the occasion and resolve issues was affecting the country, particularly the education sector.

 RelatedPosts